Get all the latest data for Myanmar

 How much are property prices expected to increase in Myanmar in 2026?

-As of January 2026, property prices in Myanmar are expected to increase by 12% to 18% nationwide in kyat terms, with Yangon and Mandalay mid-market segments potentially reaching 15% to 22%.
+As of early 2026, residential property prices in Myanmar are expected to increase by around 12% to 18% in kyat terms over the full year 2026, with Yangon and Mandalay mid-market segments potentially reaching 15% to 22% if inflation stays elevated.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Myanmar.

-Sources and methodology: we built our forecast using growth and inflation projections from the Asian Development Bank and stress-tested against the IMF's more pessimistic scenario.
-We validated with market behavior described by CIM Property Consultants.
-Our proprietary models refined these projections.
+Sources and methodology: we built our 2026 forecast using growth and inflation projections from the Asian Development Bank as the base case, stress-tested against the IMF's Myanmar outlook.
+We translated those macro inputs into housing price projections using observed market behavior from CIM's Yangon Property Report, and we complement these with our own forward-looking analyses.

 Which neighborhoods will see the highest price growth in Myanmar in 2026?